Immersive Cooling Infrastructure

 Reduce data center footprint by up to 50%

-Built for Immersion-Cooled Deployments
+Built for Immersive Cooled Deployments

-Desert Dragon data halls are engineered from the ground up to support immersion cooling environments for AI and HPC clusters.
+Desert Dragon data halls are engineered from the ground up to support immersive cooling environments for AI and HPC clusters.
 White-space layouts account for tank loads, dielectric fluid logistics, service clearances, and floor loading requirements, allowing customers to deploy immersion systems without structural retrofits.

 High Density Power Delivery